ToryEllenG/WattsOn/README.md

 **(2/28/17)**
-	The current UI has been completely revamped, and is utilizing Fragments.
+	The current UI has been completely revamped, and is utilizing Fragments and Material Design.
 Now, the user can slide the screen to the desired activity they wish to view, smoothly.
 A Settings page has been added to the application.
 A contact page has been added within the settings page, featuring our social media sites.
 A logout button has also been added with in the main Fragment Activity.

 **(2/24/17)**
   In the application's current state, a splash screen has been added upon user launch, and register and login logic have been initialized through the API hosted on an AWS EC2 Web server.